Yash-Booputh/Ai-Robotics-Coursework-1/README.md

 ```bash
 python scripts/run_gui.py
 ```
+**⚠️Important: Running the GUI using PyCharm’s “Run” button will not work.
+You must execute the command above in the terminal in the ai-robotics-coursework-1 directory for the GUI to launch properly.**

 **Note:** The application may take several seconds to load before the window appears.
 Please be patient and avoid closing the terminal during startup.